 It may even be a good idea if the local financial oversight office holds its own public meeting after the release of the annual report, but before the local government meeting.
 It not only would be optimal to field questions from local residents in preparation for the local government meeting, but also provides the office with a chance to report on its own activities.

 Preferably, the accountant(s) hired at the local financial oversight office should be sourced from outside the community, with minimum/maximum terms served contractually.
 No previous history of local involvement should be uncovered in the hiring process.
-Ideally, this helps the accountant(s) remain above the local political fray.
+Ideally, this helps the accountant(s) remain above the local political fray, and above agency capture.

-Nothing, of course, will remain perfect unless civic engagement remains.
+Nothing, of course, will remain perfect unless civic engagement continues to be pursued by all citizens.
 But a local financial oversight board would go a long way in delivering on the promises of decentralized government.

 Be sure to catch the comments below, wherein Bob from The Secular Jurist and I debate decentralization.
 I consider Bob a friend, and he has certainly kept me honest.
 Without his comments, much of this post would have remained under-defined, certainly creating no small sense of confusion, and for that I thank him.